frederic-perez/AmE-dictionary/data/dictionary.md

 __mea culpa__
 __mead__ _n_
 __meager__ _adj_ :dart::seven: __1__ Deficient in quality or quantity. _The meager wages._ __2__ Having little flesh.
+__mealy-mouthed__ _adj_ Hesitant to state facts or opinions simply and directly as from e.g. timidity or hypocrisy. _A mealy-mouthed politician._
 __meander__
 __meandering__
 __meannes__ :pencil2: